 See tutorial at There is Beauty All Around

 A Cinco De Mayo party would not be complete without maracas!
 Make your own with Mod Podge, water balloons, decorative paper, and rice to fill the maraca.
 These come out beautiful, but they do take a few days to make.
 For a simpler version using plastic spoons, plastic Easter eggs, and duct tape, view the tutorial at Artsy Momma.
+You can also use our wooden maracas craft kit if you don’t have the time to make your own but still want to decorate them your way!

 Tell us your favorite Cinco De Mayo craft!